biciplis/Taskbar-Music-Player/README.md

   volume.
 Uses the default Windows "scroll inactive windows" setting.
-- Right-click the title: move back next to the clock, start with Windows, CLOSE (there is no X button; close it from here).
+- Right-click the title: move back next to the clock, start with Windows, create a desktop shortcut, CLOSE (there is no X button;
+  close it from here).
+For a custom shortcut icon, place your icon file next to MediaBar.ps1 named exactly "MediaBar.ico" BEFORE creating the shortcut (it is also used for the autostart entry).
 - When nothing is playing, the title area stays blank and the bar shrinks to a small pill.
 - If you change the taskbar theme/color and the background no